Leggi questo post in: Italiano

 - Bernat Blanket Stripes in Fruit Punch* (this last one I wound up into balls of the four different colors as Megan suggested doing here)

 This way I was able to get each main color of the rainbow, plus pink.
-Each of the single color skeins made 6-7 balloons and each color of the Blanket Stripes roll made 3-4 balloons.
+Each 5.3 oz.
+(150 g) single color skein made 6-7 balloons and each color of the Blanket Stripes roll made 3-4 balloons.
 I ended up with a LOT of balloons, but I gave a way a bunch as gifts and will be using them as party favors for my daughter’s birthday pool party tomorrow, too.

 They are really fast to work up, too (about 15-20 minutes per balloon), so I mass produced them while watching movies with my kids.